Art

 Implementation

 Our curriculum’s purple threads are ‘Drawing, Painting, Materials, Sculpture, Evaluate and Analyse’ which have been derived from the National Curriculum.
 The threads taught build and progress the knowledge and skills to enable children to be confident using the language of art, craft and design.
-They are also given with skills and techniques to be assured artists.
+They are also equipped with skills and techniques to be assured artists.

 Each year group studies a focus artist.
 Our curriculum is designed in this way to enrich children’s cultural capital because many of our children come from a deprived catchment demography.
 This thread looks into further detail on the formal elements in artists’ work and engage with it critically.
 Our pupils can critically evaluate their own and famous artists’ work.

 Following the National Curriculum, all year groups have sketchbooks to record their observations and use them to review and revisit ideas.
 They are utilised across themes, including in Big Bangs and on school trips.
 Art is not taught as an independent theme, so teachers have the flexibility to be creative and create cross curricular links.
+Key information for teachers and pupils is provided in Knowledge Organisers which also highlight important vocabulary.
+Teachers model high-quality examples.
+The themes have been selected to excite, inspire and accumulate new skills whilst connecting back to prior learning.

 Impact

-Children have a secure understanding of artistic techniques.
-They can describe elements of an artists’ work and can articulate their effect in later years.
+highlighted Knowledge Organisers to demonstrate their learning.
+Pupils can describe elements of an artists’ work and can articulate their effect in later years.
 The curriculum is delivered to secure and retain knowledge and develop mastery of the subject.
+Our pupils will develop the knowledge to have an opinion on and discuss of a range of artists and works.
+They will have a passion for and appreciation of art.

 Enhancements